Nadolina/Rapid-curation-2.0/README.md

 1. Why won't my PretextMap open in PretextView?

 > Hi-res PretextMaps likely require an HPC to generate the map, but will also require a discrete GPU to open the map in PretextView because it requires 16GB of RAM (i./e/ Macbooks with the M1 chip will have this capacity).

+2. Why aren't my unlocalized (unloc) sequences being named correctly?

+> a.
+I (at this time) configured the pipeline to process unlocs placed at the end of their respective chromosome assignments.
+Processing unlocs placed at the beginning of the painted chromosome is more complicated, but is possible - time permitting I will go back and modify this in the future.
+For now ***place all unlocs at the right end of their painted chromosome***.

+> b.
+The unlocs also have to be painted.
+Double check to make sure they have been painted along with their assigned chromosome.